DataBiosphere/toil/docs/running/cliOptions.rst

   --maxJobs MAXJOBS
                         Specifies the maximum number of jobs to submit to the backing scheduler at once.
 Not supported on Mesos or AWS Batch.
+Use 0 for unlimited.
 Defaults to unlimited.
   --maxLocalJobs MAXLOCALJOBS
-                        Specifies the maximum number of housekeeping jobs to run on the local system.
+                        Specifies the maximum number of housekeeping jobs to run simultaneously on the local system.
+Use 0 for unlimited.
 Defaults to the number of local cores.
   --manualMemArgs       Do not add the default arguments: 'hv=MEMORY' &
                         'h_vmem=MEMORY' to the qsub call, and instead rely on TOIL_GRIDGENGINE_ARGS to supply alternative arguments.